We want to talk about PTSD and exercise. In Lewes, but anywhere really, because it can really help.

 PTSD does not necessarily occur straight after the event, it can occur weeks, months, years later.
 If you know somebody who has gone through a traumatic experience check in regularly with them to make sure they are okay, 1/3 of people who suffer a traumatic event will develop PTSD.
+For a more in depth look, here’s what the NHS has to say.

 Exercise benefits many, people, we know people who regularly perform physical activity are less likely to suffer from anxiety and depression, does this still apply to people with PTSD?
 YES, the benefits of exercise do not change.

-In adults, research has shown physical activity, resistance training and walking program, to be more helpful/beneficial in the treatment of PTSD than usual care for patients hospitalised.
+Physical activity, resistance training and walking program, to be more helpful/beneficial in the treatment of PTSD than usual care for patients hospitalised.
 Patients who carried out exercise improved their mental and physical health (wait circumference and body fat).
 The exercise group carried out 3 x 30 minute resistance sessions per week and a pedometer walking program.
 Usual care involved medication, group therapy and psychotherapy.
 Not only were symptoms of PTSD reduced significantly but secondary measures such as improved sleep, symptoms of depressions reduced, strength increased, mobility improved and body measurements decreased.

 In children research has shown 3 x 40 minutes a week has a positive effect on PTSD, depression and anxiety.

-What exercise should you do?
+What exercise should you do to help?

 What-ever is manageable for you at the present time.
 This always seems to be an easy way out by saying that, but it is dependent on you and how you are currently feeling.
 Do you like running?
 Walking?
 Swimming?
 Cycling?
 Sports?
 Start with an activity you like and one that you will adhere to.